PedroCristo/portfolio_project_3/README.md

 ### Hangman Stage 3

 ![Hangman Stage 3](./assets/images/readme/hangman-feature-7.jpg)
-* 2 letters guessed wrong the player will see the hangman and 2 parts of the hangman a rope, and head in green.
+* 2 letters guessed wrong the player will see the hangman and 2 parts of the hangman a rope and head in green.

 ### Hangman Stage 4

 ![Hangman Stage 4](./assets/images/readme/hangman-feature-8.jpg)
-* 3 letters guessed wrong the player will see the hangman and 3 parts of the hangman rope, head, and torso in yellow.
+* 3 letters guessed wrong the player will see the hangman and 3 parts of the hangman rope, head and torso in yellow.

 ### Hangman Stage 5

 ![Hangman Stage 5](./assets/images/readme/hangman-feature-9.jpg)
-* 4 letters guessed wrong the player will see the hangman and 4 parts of the hangman rope, head, torso, and the right arm in yellow.
+* 4 letters guessed wrong the player will see the hangman and 4 parts of the hangman rope, head, torso and the right arm in yellow.

 ### Hangman Stage 6

 ![Hangman Stage 6](./assets/images/readme/hangman-feature-10.jpg)
-* 5 letters guessed wrong the player will see the hangman and 5 parts of the hangman, rope, head, torso, and both arms in red.
+* 5 letters guessed wrong the player will see the hangman and 5 parts of the hangman, rope, head, torso and both arms in red.
 Also the alert message "Danger Zone" will be displayed.

 ### Hangman Stage 7

 ![Hangman Stage 7](./assets/images/readme/hangman-feature-11.jpg)
-* 6 letters guessed wrong and the player will see the hangman and 6 parts of the hangman rope, head, torso, both arms, and left leg in red.
+* 6 letters guessed wrong and the player will see the hangman and 6 parts of the hangman rope, head, torso, both arms and left leg in red.
 Also the alert message "Danger Zone" will be displayed.

 ### Hangman Stage 8 - Lose